 So, what's the solution?
 Option one is to set the body temperature scanner at a height appropriate for a taller student and adjust for others.
 A step stool with guardrails would help protect students' safety and allow them to reach the temperature scanner.
 Another idea is to have two to three temperature scanners at your entrance with different heights.
 This way, a student can walk to the temperature scanner that most closely matches their height and receive a check.

 2. Place a Familiar Face Next to the Unfamiliar Technology

 Temperature scanning technology is new to the market with the advent of COVID-19, and it's a novel experience for students and teachers alike.
 Alleviate the uncertainty by placing a well-known teacher or administrator by the device.
 As students walk through the doors, this trusted individual can direct them to use the temperature scanner properly.

 This individual can also direct students on how to stand.
 The distance at which you attempt to get a temperature reading matters.
 One foot away is too close, and five feet away is too far.
-For the Bioscan temperature scanner, we recommend a distance of three feet.

 3. Remove Anything That Blocks the Face

 While temperature scanning technology is quite intelligent, it doesn't have X-ray vision (yet.)
 The device assesses an individual's temperature by identifying the forehead skin temperature.
 Thus if a student has a hood on or even glasses, the scanner might not be able to do its job.
 As students come into school in the morning, ask them to remove hoods, glasses, and snow caps before getting their temperature scanned.